-In this post I will go into more detail about turmeric benefits and side effects, and give you a recipe for the tasty and healing homemade turmeric paste that I eat every day to boost my health which can be enjoyed by the whole family.
+In this post we will go into more detail about turmeric benefits and side effects.
+You will also find a recipe for the tasty and healing homemade turmeric paste that I eat every day to boost my health, and which can be enjoyed by the whole family.

-In the Herbal Apothecary where I work I have noticed lately (and even more so in the last few months) that people are buying up more turmeric than ever before; be it in the form of supplement capsules, teas, sprays, tinctures or powder, it has all become hugely popular these last few years in particular.
+In the Herbal Apothecary where I work, I have noticed lately (and even more so in the last few months) that people are buying up more turmeric than ever before.
+Be it in the form of supplement capsules, teas, sprays, tinctures or powder.
+It has all become hugely popular these last few years in particular.

-I often hear stories from people who simply cannot live without their turmeric once they have begun supplementing with it and seen the benefits for themselves.
+I often hear stories from people who simply cannot live without their turmeric once they have begun supplementing it and seen the benefits for themselves.

 Turmeric Paste Recipe